the-intern/cs101/_sources/part-iii/what-are-modules.md

 # Modules in Python

-Before getting too far a field, it's import to understand Python modules.
+Before getting too far afield, it's import to understand Python modules.
 They really quite simple: they are Python files --- files that end in `.py` and available to your program.

 In fact, any time you create a new Python (`.py`) file alongside your `main.py` file, you've created a `module` from which you can `import` procedures or variables or whatever.
 Take a quick look [at the Python docs](https://docs.python.org/3/tutorial/modules.html#modules) for more.
 Note this excerpt: